timed-c/end-to-end-toolchain/README.md

 The Timed C e2e toolchain is packed as an docker image.
 This makes the e2e toochain portable across different operating systems.
 This document describe how to install the e2e toolchain as a docker  image.
 This  docker container  is known to work on Ubuntu, Linux, and Windows machines.

-### Step 1: Installing Docker
+### Installing Docker
-If the docker sofware is installed on your machine you can go to step 2.
-Follow instruction at
+If the docker sofware is installed on your machine please skip this step.
+Otherwise, follow the instruction below

 ##### For Windows